Winand/zeroconf-local-hostnames/README.md

 The main purpose of the script is to connect to Docker containers by hostname from applications on the host OS.
 The script can collect hostnames from `docker-compose.yml` files.

+Note: You also need to [map ports](https://docs.docker.com/compose/compose-file/compose-file-v3/#ports) to be able to actually connect to your container.

 ## Config
 Configuration is read from `config.yml` file:
 * `interface` (string) - specifies which interface to use to announce services (hostnames)